COVID-19 Pandemic Practice

 We have many businesses listed on the member's side of the website that sells masks, sanitizer, sneeze guards and more.
 You can access this information by following these steps.
 First, log into your MTAA Member profile.
 Next, select the PARTNERS tab, then select MT Supplies.
 You will first see Relaxus listed, but if you scroll down you will see many other sources to obtain PPE and supplies from.

-Is a surgical mask the only PPE I need to wear?
+Is an ASTM Level 1 mask the only PPE I need to wear?

 Some other massage therapy colleges / associations require therapists to wear eyewear or gowns, why do we not need to?